aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster channels vital energies positively or negatively into its target.
 - If channelled positively:
   - The target becomes immune to poison and disease for the duration of the spell.
   - The target becomes immune to "poisoned", "diseased", "catatonic", "bleeding", "paralysed" and "dying" (it becomes unconscious instead).
   - Once during the duration of the spell the target can regain all HP, SP and MP as a reaction.
-If it does this, the spell ends.
+Alternatively, it can forgo regaining the SP and MP and be cured of all conditions affecting it instead.
+IIn either case, if it does this, the spell ends.
 - If channelled negatively:
   - The target must succeed a CON save or suffer 5d6 entropic damage.
 In addition its SP and MP drops to zero.
 It also becomes "catatonic" for the duration of the spell (can make repeated saves at the start of its turn).
 On a successful save, the target does not not suffer the entropic damage, and loses only half of its SP and MP.
 - Negative and positive channelling is reversed for undead.